-D. Christopher Brooks, Ph.D., serves as a Senior Research Fellow for the EDUCAUSE Center for Analysis and Research, or ECAR, (http://www.educause.edu/ecar), In this role, he manages the ECAR research portfolio and is a principal investigator on a number of ECAR research projects including the annual ECAR Study of Undergraduate Students and Information Technology, the biannual ECAR Study of Faculty and Information Technology, The IT Workforce in Higher Education, 2016 project, and the Analytics in Higher Education, 2015 project.
+D. Christopher Brooks, Ph.D., serves as a Senior Research Fellow for the EDUCAUSE Center for Analysis and Research, or ECAR, (http://www.educause.edu/ecar).
+In this role, he manages the ECAR research portfolio and is a principal investigator on a number of ECAR research projects including the annual ECAR Study of Undergraduate Students and Information Technology and the biannual ECAR Study of Faculty and Information Technology.

 Prior to joining ECAR in December 2013, Dr. Brooks served as a Research Associate in the Office of Information Technology at the University of Minnesota where he researched the impact of educational technologies and Active Learning Classrooms (ALCs) on teaching practices and learning outcomes, completion rates and the impact of MOOCs on student learning, and evaluating blended learning environments.
 His research appears in a range of scholarly journals including the British Journal of Educational Technology, EDUCAUSE Quarterly, the International Journal for the Scholarship of Teaching and Learning, The Journal of College Science Teaching, Evolution, the Journal of Political Science Education, and Social Science Quarterly, and in the edited volume Blended Learning: Research Perspectives, Vol. 2.
 His co-edited volume of New Directions for Teaching and Learning on Active Learning Spaces was published 2014 and his co-authored book, A Guide to Teaching in the Active Learning Classrooms: History, Research, and Practice was published in 2016.